peter-conalgo/freesurface/README.md

 ### A single human being expressed this one day, which led to other things, which led to this project.

-> This part will eventually go away, it's just a seed.
+> Please note that this is just one perspective.
+This part will eventually go away, it's just a seed.
+What really need is a more universal message that conveys to every day people how open source could help their lives.

 People born between  the 70s - 90s have been brought into a world where too many of our brightest feel disenfranchised and struggle to see a future for themselves.
 People born between the 40s - 60s are from a time where anyone who worked hard could find their way into a commodity that they could capitalize on.
 It's the thing that could universally provide satisfaction to anyone looking realize their potential.